learn-co-curriculum/hs-fwitter-module-3-challenges/README.md

 + Dying to learn more about Rake tasks?
 Check out the All About That Rake lab on Learn.

-<a href='https://learn.co/lessons/hs-fwitter-module-3-challenges' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-fwitter-module-3-challenges' title='Week 3 Challenges!'>Week 3 Challenges!</a> on Learn.co and start learning to code for free.</p>